overte-org/overte-docs-sphinx/source/explore/get-started/install.rst

     Repeat for %AppData%/Roaming/Overte/assignment-client.

 4. Browse to your local %AppData% folder (usually ``C:/Users/<your_username>/AppData/Local``).
 If you do not see the folder, make sure you can view hidden folders: in File Explorer, click View and make sure "Hidden Items" is checked.
-Delete all folders related to Overte.
+Delete all folders with "Overte" in the name.
 5. Browse to your roaming %AppData% folder (usually ``C:/Users/<your_username>/AppData/Roaming``).
-Delete all folders related to Overte.
+Delete all folders with "Overte" in the name.
-6. Re-install Overte using the steps above.
+6. :ref:`Re-install Overte<install-overte-windows>` using the steps above.
 To restore your local Server's content, copy the ``assignment-client`` folders you previously saved back into their respective locations.

 **See Also**